-- Follow this procedure and make sure all of the members of staff you manage keep to this process.
-Ultimately, it is your responsibility to encourage good records management. - Notify the Information Management Team if new information is published which is not subject to an exemption under the Act so that it can be included in the Publication Scheme. - Make sure any members of your team asked to provide information to respond to an FOI request do so within the timescales specified.
+- Follow this procedure and ensure all members of staff you manage keep to this process.
+Ultimately, it is your responsibility to encourage good records management. - Notify the Information Governance Team if new information is published which is not subject to an exemption under the Act so that it can be included in the Publication Scheme. - Make sure any members of your team asked to provide information to respond to an FOI request do so within the timescales specified.

 3.3.
-Information Management Team
+Information Governance Team

-- Make sure all FOI requests comply with the Act and are responded to within 20 working days. - Specify timescale for response when a request is passed to other members of staff - Apply appropriate exemptions for non-disclosure. - Maintain the Publication Scheme on our website, including quarterly publication of FOI compliance statistics - Make sure guidance is available on all aspects of the FOIA. - Promote awareness through training and advice. - Make sure we comply with the duty to provide advice and assistance. - Publish a Disclosure Log on the website. - Consult with any third parties as necessary, to establish if an exemption applies. - Where necessary, consult with the data owner when applying a Public Interest Test - Make sure the Service complies with good records management code of practice. - Monitor key performance indicators quarterly.
+- Make sure all FOI requests comply with the Act and are responded to within 20 working days. - Specify timescale for response when a request is passed to other members of staff - Apply appropriate exemptions for non-disclosure.

+- Ensure that all information is thoroughly reviewed before disclosure.
+Particular care should be taken with spreadsheets, where a second member of the Information Governance team will be required to review the information prior to disclosure.
+The following points should be considered: - Always disclose information in the most appropriate and secure format.
+This may involve copying information into a different format - Avoid sharing original source spreadsheets and pivot tables which may summarise a large dataset - Convert spreadsheets into Comma-Separated Value (CSV) files where possible - Ensure that there is no unexpected data included if the original format needs to be maintained to preserve useful formatting or formulae - Escalate any concerns about information provided by teams to the relevant Information Asset Owner or Lead, who will be ultimately responsible for information published or disclosed. - Pass requests for information received to other teams for them to process where it is appropriate to do so.
+For example, where the request is straightforward and to process as an FOI request would not add any value, or, if the request is from a partner agency and to apply FOI principles would not be appropriate. - Monitor compliance with transparency legislation and provide advice and guidance to Information Asset Owners/Leads in relation to publication requirements in their area. - Publish quarterly FOI compliance statistics on our website. - Make sure guidance is available on all aspects of the FOIA. - Promote awareness through training and advice. - Make sure we comply with the duty to provide advice and assistance. - Publish a Disclosure Log on the website. - Consult with any third parties as necessary, to establish if an exemption applies. - Where necessary, consult with the data owner when applying a public interest test - Make sure the Service complies with good records management code of practice. - Monitor key performance indicators quarterly.